Andy-set-studio/boilerform/readme.md

 ## Validation interface

 There's a basic validation interface available with Boilerform which extends the native HTML validation facility with a few visual tweaks.
-It also allows you to set custom validation messages by setting a data attribute on your input.

 ### Getting started

 First of all, you need the JavaScript in your project.
 You can either take the [source code](https://github.com/hankchizljaw/boilerform/blob/master/assets/js/modules/validation.js) and add to your project, or add the dist version to bottom of your page.